zhangmanling/azure-content/articles/cdn-create-new-endpoint.md

 1. Log into the [Azure Management Portal](http://manage.windowsazure.com/).
 2. In the navigation pane, click **CDN**.
 3. On the ribbon, click **New**.
 In the **New** dialog, select **App Services**, then **CDN**, then **Quick Create**.
 4. In the **Origin Domain** dropdown, select your desired destination from the list of available origin type.
+The current available origin type includes: Web Apps, storage, Cloud Services.
 5. Click the **Create** button to create the new endpoint.